 <p>The theory, then, is not about purging those traits.
 It is about routing around them and along with their grooves, using them as fuel.
 I can carve out time for apparatus-building and alternate that with separate, short, discrete sessions for pouring water into the system.
 I can collaborate where my weaknesses are most costly and protect my need for control where surrender would point me to shutting down.
 I can accept that my brain wants to build temples of thought and then make sure those temples have doors an actual song can walk through.</p>

 <p>I am hoping that this kind of maturity improves my productivity in the years to come, creative and otherwise.
 Even if my raw energy declines a little, the efficiency of the apparatus can increase.
-That’s the benefit I expect from compounding self-knowledge and practice.
-Some might even call it wisdom.</p>
+That’s the benefit I expect from compounding self-knowledge and practice.</p>

 <div class="soft-break"></div>